kocatepedogu/quick-symbolic-regression/README.md

 ## Documentation

-Information on supported genetic operators, algorithms and usage of the Python API can be found at https://quick-symbolic-regression-docs.readthedocs.io/en/latest/usage.html.
+Documentation of QuickSR can be found at [quick-symbolic-regression-docs.readthedocs.io](https://quick-symbolic-regression-docs.readthedocs.io).

 To generate low-level documentation of the codebase and the project internals, run `doxygen Doxyfile` in the root directory.

 ## Algorithm